polsommer/stationapiv2.2/README.md

 swg@raspberrypi:~ $ cd stationapi
 swg@raspberrypi:~/stationapi $ cp -r /path/to/original/udplibrary ./externals/
 # (Result: ./externals/udplibrary/...)

+# Or let the helper script pull and build everything in one go:
+swg@raspberrypi:~/stationapi $ ./extras/bootstrap_build.sh
 ```

 Once the prerequisites are in place you can build with either CMake directly or